quintenroets/superpathlib/README.md

     * example usage:

         ```shell
-        path1.lines = [line for line in path2.lines if skip_content not in lines]
+        path1.lines = [line for line in path2.lines if skip_content not in line]
         ```
 * Access to additional properties:
     * is_root: whether path or first existing parent is owned by root user